 - There are some funky UI or typography choices that should be paired & reflected in the iconography

 Laying out a baseline strategy with Indigo and our internal project team was vital to hitting the ground running.
 The sooner you can develop a shared language of what you’re trying to say and how to say it, the fewer frustrations you’ll run into later.

-A big part of our attack plan when we’re starting an icon work is performing a comprehensive audit.
-An audit is the process of going through the product to figure out what it needs, and identifying potential areas where icon or illustration could elevate the experience.
+A big part of our attack plan when we’re starting new icon work is performing a comprehensive audit.
+An audit is the process of going through the product to figure out what it needs, and identifying potential areas where product icon or illustration could elevate the experience.

 In a couple days, we figured out an itemized list of every icon/illustration opportunity.
 Each entry included the existing icon location, function within the UI, metaphor/style notes, target resolution(s), priority, and other considerations (like active states).